My First Girlfriend Is a Gal

 My First Girlfriend Is a Gal (はじめてのギャル, Hajimete no Gyaru), also known as Hajimete no Gal, is a Japanese manga series by Meguru Ueno.
-It has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since November 2015, and has been collected in twenty tankōbon volumes.
+It has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since November 2015, and has been collected in twenty-two tankōbon volumes.
 A ten-episode anime television series adaptation produced by NAZ aired from July to September 2017.

 Plot

 High school boy Junichi Hashiba laments not having a girlfriend as his classmates have seemed to be pairing up everywhere.
 His single unattached friends force him into boldly confessing his love to Yukana Yame, a beautiful "gal" at the school.
 Although Yukana easily determines that Junichi really just wants to lose his virginity, she agrees to be his girlfriend.
 Junichi soon attracts the affections of other girls who have known Junichi or Yukana for a while, including his childhood friend and neighbor Nene Fujinoki, Yukana's gal friend Ranko Honjō, and the school's madonna Yui Kashī.